|SSM Cardinal Glennon Children's Medical Center|

 What Is T'ai Chi?

-Before you start your first t'ai chi workout, you should dress comfortably so you can move and stretch easily.
+Before you start your first t'ai chi workout, dress comfortably so you can move and stretch easily.
 Shorts or tights and a T-shirt or tank top are great choices.
 Because t'ai chi is a martial art, some people who practice it wear a martial arts training uniform.
 T'ai chi is usually practiced barefoot or in comfortable socks and sneakers.

 Before You Begin